magalhas/backbone-react-component/README.md

 #### mount([el = this.el], [onRender])
 * el (DOMElement)
 * onRender (Callback)
-Mounts the component into the DOM and sets it has rendered (this.isRendered = true).
+Mounts the component into the DOM.

 #### unmount()
 Unmounts the component.
 Throws an error if the component doesn't unmount successfully.

 #### remove()
-Stops component listeners, unmounts the component and then removes the DOM element.
+Stops component listeners and unmounts the component.

 #### toHTML(callback)
 Intended to be used on the server, passes to the callback an HTML string representation of the component.
 Check [React](http://facebook.github.io/react/) documentation for more information.